RWKV/RWKV-wiki/docs/basic/FAQ.md

 The end result, ends up being a very complicated math of "how fast you want the model" vs "how much can you pay" with faster training time, generally meaning increasing costs in overall.
 Making estimates of $5M to $1M all very possible numbers depending on how fast (or slow) would you want your model to be.

 > If you, do have GPU time you can donate to RWKV for training an OSS model, through your research institute, etc. Do get in touch with us 😉 (it does not need to be ~$1M worth, even small amount helps in a long way)

+## Does RWKV support "Training Parallelization"?
+Why does the retnet paper claim otherwise?

+RWKV supports "Training Parallelization" across multiple GPUs via deepspeed.

+This is consistent with the definition [huggingface](https://huggingface.co/docs/transformers/v4.15.0/parallelism), or other [papers](https://www.researchgate.net/figure/Different-Training-Parallelization-Strategies_fig2_334821612)

+RetNet defined "Training Parallelization" as the ability to train loss on a later token, without waiting for the previous token training to complete, a definition which RWKV fails.
+This has been [confirmed by the paper authors here](https://web.archive.org/web/20230916013316/https://github.com/microsoft/unilm/issues/1243), who seperately acknowledges that RWKV has no issue having high throughput across multiple GPUs (as per their testing)

+RWKV does not dispute the claims for this alternative definition (ie. it is true that first token layer 1 needs to be evaluated first before cascading to any other tokens or layers), and while we requested for there to be clarification on their paper for the definition, as it is misleading.
+We are unable to force changes on other papers publications beyond our control.